JohnCoene/javascript-for-r/_book/1-02-basics.md

 ## Shiny {#basics-shiny}

-It is assumed that the reader has basic knowledge of the shiny framework and already used it to build applications.
+It is assumed that the reader has basic knowledge of the Shiny framework and already used it to build applications.
 However, there are some more obscure functionalities that one may not know, but that becomes essential when introducing JavaScript to applications.
 Chiefly, how to import external dependencies; JavaScript or otherwise.

-There are two ways to import dependencies: using the htmltools [@R-htmltools] package to create a dependency object that shiny can understand, or manually serving and importing the files with shiny.
+There are two ways to import dependencies: using the htmltools [@R-htmltools] package to create a dependency object that Shiny can understand, or manually serving and importing the files with Shiny.

 ### Serving Static Files {#basics-static-files}

-Static files are files that are downloaded by the clients, in this case, web browsers accessing shiny applications, as-is.
+Static files are files that are downloaded by the clients, in this case, web browsers accessing Shiny applications, as-is.
 These generally include images, CSS (`.css`), and JavaScript (`.js`).

-If you are familiar with R packages, static files are to shiny applications what the `inst` directory is to an R package; those files are installed as-is.
+If you are familiar with R packages, static files are to Shiny applications what the `inst` directory is to an R package; those files are installed as-is.
 They do not require further processing as opposed to the `src` folder, which contains files that need compiling, for instance.

-There are numerous functions to launch a shiny application locally; the two most used probably are `shinyApp` and `runApp`.
-The RStudio IDE comes with a convenient "Run" button when writing a shiny application, which when clicked in fact uses the function `shiny::runApp` in the background, this function looks for said static files in the `www` directory and makes them available at the same path (`/www`).
+There are numerous functions to launch a Shiny application locally; the two most used are probably `shinyApp` and `runApp`.
+The RStudio IDE comes with a convenient "Run" button when writing a shiny application, which when clicked in fact uses the function `shiny::runApp` in the background.
+This function looks for said static files in the `www` directory and makes them available at the same path (`/www`).
 If you are building your applications outside of RStudio, you should either also use `shiny::runApp` or specify the directory which then allows using `shiny::shinyApp`.
-Note that this only applies locally, shiny server (community and pro) as well as [shinyapps.io](https://www.shinyapps.io/) use the same defaults as the RStudio IDE and `shiny::runApp`.
+Note that this only applies locally; Shiny server (community and pro) as well as [shinyapps.io](https://www.shinyapps.io/) use the same defaults as the RStudio IDE and `shiny::runApp`.

 To ensure the code in this book can run regardless of the reader's machine or editor, the asset directory is always specified explicitly (when used).
 This is probably advised to steer clear of the potential headaches as, unlike the default, it'll work regardless of the environment.
 If you are using golem [@R-golem] to develop your application, then you should not worry about this as it specifies the directory internally.

-Below we build a basic shiny application.
-However, before we define the ui and server, we use the `shiny::addResourcePath` function to specify the location of the directory of static files that will be served by the server and thus accessible by the client.
-This function takes two arguments, first the `prefix`, which is the path (URL) at which the assets will be available, second the path to the directory of static assets.
+Below we build a basic Shiny application.
+However, before we define the `ui` and `server`, we use the `shiny::addResourcePath` function to specify the location of the directory of static files that will be served by the server and thus accessible by the client.
+This function takes two arguments: first the `prefix`, which is the path (URL) at which the assets will be available, second the path to the directory of static assets.

 We thus create the "assets" directory and a JavaScript file called `script.js` within it.